Meet The Sheriff Who Isn’t Afraid To Disagree With Trump’s ‘Fake News’ Agenda

 — Donald J. Trump (@realDonaldTrump) February 17, 2017

-As notes Washington Times, that’s the same kind of propaganda which was used by Roman Emperor Nero and Adolf Hitler to manipulate his many followers.
+As noted by Washington Times, that’s the same kind of propaganda which was used by Roman Emperor Nero and Adolf Hitler to manipulate his many followers.

 In those instances, they gained absolute power.
 Yet, John Adams said that “absolute power” corrupts without a doubt.

-Moreover, as pertains to this situation, John Adams once noted, “Because power corrupts, society’s demands for moral authority and character increase as the importance of the position increases.”
+Moreover, in regard to this situation, John Adams once noted, “Because power corrupts, society’s demands for moral authority and character increase as the importance of the position increases.”

 With that in mind, Sheriff Chitwood’s stance on the matter is aligned with justice and accountability.
 But, what about Trump’s?